meteorwebcomponents/synthesis/README.md

 Use blaze.html extension for blaze files.

-But there are some compatibility issue https://forums.meteor.com/t/polymer-meteor-support-with-meteor-webcomponents-packages/20536/30?u=aruntk
+But there are some compatibility issues https://forums.meteor.com/t/polymer-meteor-support-with-meteor-webcomponents-packages/20536/30?u=aruntk

 Q: I love blaze's template level subscriptions and spacebars.
 I dont want to lose these feature when I port my app to polymer.
 Any help?